 Digby Solomon and Solomon & Lowe purchased WJMA AM/FM on April 1,1984.
 In December of 1984, WJMA FM changed to WVJZ FM, (Z96.7), playing Adult Contemporary music while continuing to simulcast with WJMA AM.
-Solomon & Lowe sold to Carl Hurlbaus and Capitol Radio Holdings in 1988.
+Solomon & Lowe sold to Carl Hurlebaus and Virginia Radio Limited on March 1, 1988.
 The news and sports coverage was reduced and the music took on a more Top 40 flavor with the slogan "Jamin' 96".

 After a period of decline, the stations were purchased by a group of local business owners under the name Piedmont Communications on January 1, 1993.
 The format was changed to country music with the slogan "Country Mix 96" and the FM call was changed back to WJMA FM in February of 1990.